WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/edge-publish/edge-arbitrary-python-demonstration-reference.md

 ### Tutorial Goals

+* In Wallaroo Ops:
-* **Arbitrary Python Tutorial Deploy Model in Wallaroo Upload and Deploy**: Deploys the `KMeans` model in an arbitrary Python package in Wallaroo, and perform sample inferences.
+  * **Arbitrary Python Tutorial Deploy Model in Wallaroo Upload and Deploy**: Deploys the `KMeans` model in an arbitrary Python package in Wallaroo Ops, and perform sample inferences.
 The file `models/model-auto-conversion-BYOP-vgg16-clustering.zip` is provided so users can go right to testing deployment.
-* **Publish pipeline to Open Container Initiative Registry, registered in the Wallaroo instance as the Edge Deployment Registry.**:  This will containerize the pipeline and copy the engine, python steps, model, and deployment configuration to the registry service.
+  * **Publish pipeline to Open Container Initiative Registry, registered in the Wallaroo Ops instance as the Edge Deployment Registry.**:  This will containerize the pipeline and copy the engine, python steps, model, and deployment configuration to the registry service.
+* In a remote aka edge device:
-* **Deploy the Pipeline to an Edge Device**:  The pipeline will be deployed to an Edge device through Docker.
+  * **Deploy the Pipeline to an Edge Device**:  The pipeline will be deployed to an Edge device as a remote Wallaroo Inference Server through Docker.

 ### Arbitrary Python Script Requirements